UV Setup

 curl -LsSf https://astral.sh/uv/install.sh | sh

-2. Disable Conda base env (if you used conda before):
+2. Disable Conda base environment (if using Conda):

 conda config --set auto_activate_base false